Camarasaurus grandis: Taxonomy

-Camarasaurus grandis is regarded as having three junior synonyms: Morosaurus impar, Morosaurus robustus, and Pleurocoelus montanus.
-One of these junior synonyms, M. impar, is the type species of Morosaurus, the genus to which C. grandis and C. lentus were assigned until it was synonymized with Camarasaurus.
-Amphicoelias latus, which is conventionally regarded as a synonym of C. supremus, may also be synonymous with C. grandis, based on where its type specimen was found.
+Amphicoelias latus is generally regarded as a synonym of C. supremus as of 2021, although one 1998 study by Kenneth Carpenter considered it a synonym of C. grandis, based on where its type specimen was found.
 C. grandiss contemporary, C. lewisi, may also be synonymous with Camarasaurus grandis.
 The holotype of C. lentus may be a specimen of C. grandis, rather than the species conventionally known as C. lentus.

-There are numerous specimens of Camarasaurus grandis, and the majority of the skeleton is known.

 Description

 Camarasaurus grandis was a moderately-sized member of its genus, similar in size to C. lentus but smaller than C. supremus.
 Gregory S. Paul estimated its length as 14 m and mass as 13 tonnes, whereas John Foster estimated its length as 15 m and mass as 12.6 tonnes for an average-sized individual, with large individuals reaching over 16.5 tonnes.

 The anterior dorsal vertebrae of Camarasaurus grandis are one of the most distinctive parts of the skeleton.
 The vertebrae are much taller than in C. lentus and C. supremus.
 The vertebrae are also unusual in the position of the connections between the neural arch and centrum, known as the neurocentral synostoses.
 In most reptiles, including Camarasaurus lentus, the neurocentral synostoses lie at the level of the ventral margin of the neural arch.
 In contrast, in C. grandis, the neurocentral synostoses are elevated above the level of the neural canal, with raised pedicels on the centrum separating the neural arch from the articular faces of the centrum.
 The centrum can completely surround the canal, resulting in a neural arch that does not actually form an arch over the neural canal.
 This characteristic is only visible in juveniles.

 C. grandis differs from C. lentus in having T-shaped expansions of its anterior caudal neural spines.